HumbertoBeng/30Day-SOC-Analyst-Challenge/Week1.md

 ![image](https://github.com/user-attachments/assets/aeb873d7-ddde-4b00-905b-34d53c4ac470)

-Day 6.- Elastic Agent and Fleet Server Introduction
+## Day 6.- Elastic Agent and Fleet Server Introduction

-Elastic Agent
+**Elastic Agent** provies a unified way to add monitoring for logs, metrics, and many different types of data.
+Elastic Agents are part of the Elastic ecosystem designed to simplify and unify data collection across various sources, facilitating observability, security, and search functionalities.
+They allow for efficient monitoring of logs, metrics, and other types of data from hosts, thereby enhancing the deployment and management of monitoring infrastructure.
+Elastic Agents operate under a single, unified approach, aiming to streamline data collection processes, configuration, and scalability across different environments.

+**Fleet server** Is a component that connects the Elastic Agent to Fleet that will allow us to manage multiple agents in a centralized locationis a component that connects Elastic Agents to Fleet.
+It supports many Elastic Agent connections and serves as a control plane for updating agent policies, collecting status information, and coordinating actions across Elastic Agents.
+It also provides a scalable architecture.

+### 6.1.- Difference between a Beat and an Agent
+A Beat makes it more easy to collect specific type of logs from machines whereas an Agent collects all kinds of data from a machine.

-Day 7.- Setting up Elastc Agent and Fleet Server
+## Day 7.- Setting up Elastc Agent and Fleet Server

 First things we are going to do is create another Virtual Machien for our Fleet Server.
 Same as the other VMs we've created earlier we are going to create a new VM instance in Microsoft Azure, I'll be giving it the name of "CSBarista-FleetServ", using the image uf Ubuntu Server 22.04, choosing a Username and Password and finally we are going to add it to our Virtual Network so that it can comunicate to our ELK server.